ldelossa/gh.nvim/README.md

 })
 ```

-It's highly recommended to use GH.nvim with either fzf.lua or telescope to override
+It's highly recommended to use `gh.nvim` with either fzf.lua or telescope to override
 `vim.ui.select`.
 If you use telescope, it will work out of the box.
 If you want to use
 fzf.lua, add the following snippet to your config: